biomed-AI/GraphCS/reproducibility/Instructions.md

 ### Ablation experiments for GraphCS

 We conduct the ablation experiments in folder `ablation`.
-You can follow the `readme.txt` in folder `ablation` or the instructions in Fig4ablation.ipynb to obtain results of ablation experiments.
+You can follow the `ablation_instructions.txt` in folder `ablation` or the instructions in Fig4ablation.ipynb to obtain results of ablation experiments.